huit/huit-vagrant-boxes/README.md

 amazon-linux-2013.09
 --------------------
-Defaults to installing the EBS-backed 64-bit Amazon Linux 2013.09 AMI on an m1.small instance on us-east-1.
+Defaults to installing the EBS-backed 64-bit Amazon Linux 2013.09 AMI on a t1.micro instance in the region specified by `aws.region`.
 Installs Puppet package and customizes sudoers file.